 Veggies: Tomato, Onions, Cucumber, Potatoes.

 Cheese: Any cheese that melts well will work in this recipe.
 I used white Mexican cheese, you can use Mexican cheese blend, Cheddar Cheese, Pepper Jack Cheese, or even Amul Cheese.
+It's best to use grated cheese.

 Chat Masala: You need chat masala or sandwich masala in this recipe.
 Both work.